220.127.116.11 STUDENT RIGHTS

 All charges shall be presented to the accused student in written form.
 The accused student will be given at least 3 University business days to prepare for a hearing.
 In all honor council proceedings, the accused student shall be presumed not responsible until it is proven that a violation of the University rules occurred by a preponderance of the information standard.
 Honor Council Hearings which may result in University mandated separation from the University shall be conducted by the following guidelines.
 Accused students subject to less severe sanctions may, at the discretion of the Director of the Aggie Honor System Office, be afforded but are not guaranteed the same guidelines.
 These guidelines are as follow:

-Upon encountering an alleged violation of the Honor Code, the instructor has the option of handling the case himself/herself or of referring the case to the Honor Council.
+Upon encountering an alleged violation of the Honor Code, the instructor has the option of handling the case directly (autonomously) or of referring the case to the Honor Council.
+Under either option, a report must be filed with the Aggie Honor System Office.

 The instructor may impose the following sanctions, which are fully described in the Honor System Rules:

-If, in the opinion of the instructor, the violation is so egregious that it deserves a sanction of separation from the University, the case is referred to the Honor Council for adjudication.
+If, in the opinion of the instructor, the violation is so egregious that it deserves a sanction of separation from the University, the case may be referred to the Honor Council for adjudication.

 Note: The Director of the Aggie Honor System Office has the option of extending any deadline for extenuating circumstances.